-- FREN 2495 Workshop: Topic (.5-4CR) (Max 12) This class provides a specialized course of study in French to meet particular interests of students and community members.
+FREN 2495 - Workshop: Topic

+(.5-4CR) (Max 12) This class provides a specialized course of study in French to meet particular interests of students and community members.
 Various topics focus on the development of practical French speaking skills and/or cultural awareness.
 This course may be repeated for a total of 12 credits under different topics.
 Student must pass with a "C" or better.

-Prerequisites: Permission of instructor - GEOG 1000 World Regional Geography (3L)(3CR) [E] An overview of the world's major physical regions: the physical features, climates, and natural resources of each region, and how the people living in each region have adapted to, and are affected by, their physical environment. - GEOG 1010 Introduction to Physical Geography (3L, 2LB)(4CR) [E] An introductory course that draws on many scientific fields to examine interactions between humans and their physical environment.
+Prerequisites: Permission of instructor

+GEOG 1000 - World Regional Geography (3CR)

+(3L) [E] An overview of the world's major physical regions: the physical features, climates, and natural resources of each region, and how the people living in each region have adapted to, and are affected by, their physical environment.

+GEOG 1010 - Introduction to Physical Geography (4CR)

+(3L, 2LB) [E] An introductory course that draws on many scientific fields to examine interactions between humans and their physical environment.
 Geology, meteorology, climatology, pedology, biology, and hydrology supply the background material, but the key word is interaction: how and why the weather affects our lives, food supply and soil formation, and where and how we can live within the limits imposed by the various environments of the earth.
-Because we live on the surface of the earth, the course will examine the major processes involved in shaping and landscape. - GEOG 1015 Projects in GIS (2LB)(1CR) Students will participate and work alongside GEOG 2100 students assisting them with their GIS/GPS projects. - GEOG 1040 Snow and Ice Field Class (3L, 2LB)(4CR) Of all of the environmental factors which shape the physical world in which we live, the snow and the ice (cryosphere) component is probably the least understood and appreciated by the layman and the scientist alike.
+Because we live on the surface of the earth, the course will examine the major processes involved in shaping and landscape.

+GEOG 1015 - Projects in GIS (1CR)

+(2LB) Students will participate and work alongside GEOG 2100 students assisting them with their GIS/GPS projects.

+GEOG 1040 - Snow and Ice Field Class (4CR)

+(3L, 2LB) Of all of the environmental factors which shape the physical world in which we live, the snow and the ice (cryosphere) component is probably the least understood and appreciated by the layman and the scientist alike.
 At the same time, our existence is tremendously impacted in both positive and negative ways by these factors.
 Students will be required to attend field components including two local weekend excursions and a week-long field course in a location to be determined.
 Some field work may be physically strenuous; however, participation in these activities will be optional.
 Other approved exercises may be substituted if necessary.

-Prerequisites: Permission of the instructor. - GEOG 1050 Introduction to Environmental and Natural Resources (3L)(3CR) Addresses the impact from natural and human interactions with the environment.
-Will discuss regional to global scales on issues such as: hazardous earth processes, human interaction with the environment, cultural and ethnic responses to the environment, minerals and energy extraction and use, land use and decision-making.
-The class will view both sides of environmental issues and approaches to - GEOG 1080 Introduction to GPS and Maps (3L)(3CR) An introductory course in the use of GPS technology, maps and pre-GIS applications.
+GEOG 1050 - Introduction to Environmental and Natural Resources (3CR)

+(3L) Addresses the impact from natural and human interactions with the environment.
+Will discuss regional to global scales on issues such as: hazardous earth processes, human interaction with the environment, cultural and ethnic responses to the environment, minerals and energy extraction and use, land use and decisionmaking.
+The class will view both sides of environmental issues and approaches to environmental management.

+GEOG 1080 - Introduction to GPS and Maps (3CR)

+(3L) An introductory course in the use of GPS technology, maps and pre-GIS applications.
 The class was designed to complement GEOL 2080, General Field Geology, and for anyone interested in learning how to use a GPS hand-held unit in conjunction with all-topo digital mapping software and other map use.

-environmental management.
+GEOG 1100 - Introduction to GIS (4CR)

+(2L, 4LB) An introductory course in geographic information systems (GIS) and an accompanying laboratory session.
+The course will discuss different types of GIS and their capabilities; GIS data collection and input; GIS data types and basic mapping concepts.
+The laboratory session will introduce students to ArcView 8 software.

-GEOG 1110 - Management and Implementation of GIS (2L, 4LB)(4CR) This course addresses strategies for successful GIS management and implementation in an organization-wide context and is organized around three primary issues: implementation planning, data management, and GIS problem solving in the workforce.
+GEOG 1110 - Management and Implementation of GIS (4CR)

+(2L, 4LB) This course addresses strategies for successful GIS management and implementation in an organization-wide context and is organized around three primary issues: implementation planning, data management, and GIS problem solving in the workforce.

 Prerequisites: GEOG 1100.

-GEOG 2100 - Advanced GIS
+GEOG 2100 - Advanced GIS (4CR)